top of page

 Other: Alaea

-So, which is the healthiest?
+So, which type of salt is the healthiest?

 While so far no studies have been conducted to compare the health benefits of different types of salt, it’s unlikely that such a study would find major benefits of any particular salt.
 Because most salts average around 98% sodium chloride, any health benefits or drawbacks would come from the trace minerals or additives that make up the other 2%.
 While in larger amounts each of these trace minerals can help the body function efficiently, the amount in salt is likely too small to be consequential.
 Because there is no scientific evidence to suggest that any type of salt is better or healthier than any other, the best choice for you depends on your goals, tastes, and personal preferences.